jimmysmits/CloudNotes/Terraform.md

 ```

-Note: The Terraform language does not support user-defined functions, and so only the functions built in to the language are available for use.
+🗒️: The Terraform language does not support user-defined functions, and so only the functions built in to the language are available for use.

 A very useful function is the `file` function, using that, we can read the contents of a file and returns them as a string.
 Another important function is the `flatten` function, this takes a list and replaces any elements that are list with a flattened sequence of the list contents.